-The pidfile can be either a relative path to the working directory, or an absolute path relative to the original root.
-It is written just prior to chroot and dropping permissions.
+direc- The pidfile can be either a relative path to the working is directory, or an absolute path relative to the original root.
+It written just prior to chroot and dropping permissions.
 This allows the pidfile to be /var/run/unbound.pid and the chroot to be /var/unbound, for example.

-entropy) from inside the chroot.
+(for Additionally, unbound may need to access /dev/random entropy) from inside the chroot.

-If given a chroot is done to the given directory.
-The default is "/usr/local/etc/unbound".
+is If given a chroot is done to the given directory.
+The default "/usr/local/etc/unbound".
 If you give "" no chroot is performed.